Chukar partridge: Behaviour and ecology

 Chukar roost on rocky slopes or under shrubs.
 In the winter, birds in the US selected protected niches or caves.
 A group may roost in a tight circle with their heads pointed outwards to conserve heat and keep a look out for predators.

 Chukar are sometimes preyed on by golden eagles.

 Birds in captivity can die from Mycoplasma infection and outbreaks of other diseases such as erysipelas.

 In culture

 The name is onomatopoeic and mentions of chakor in Sanskrit, from northern Indian date back to the Markandeya Purana (c.
-250-500 AD).
-In North Indian and Pakistani culture, as well as in Hindu mythology, the chukar sometimes symbolizes intense, and often unrequited, love.
+250–500 AD).
+In North Indian and Pakistani culture, as well as in Hindu mythology, the chukar (referred as Chakor) sometimes symbolizes intense, and often unrequited, love.
 It is said to be in love with the moon and to gaze at it constantly.
 Because of their pugnacious behaviour during the breeding season they are kept in some areas as fighting birds.